 Sitting next to a violinist or a trumpeter while they're playing are two very different aural experiences – and over-exposure to the latter can do long-term damage to your ears.

 In fact, in professional orchestras today there are often perspex screens positioned in front of the brass, woodwind and percussion sections to deflect some of the force of sound coming from them.

 Although violins have a high, singing quality, they are not particularly loud.
 So, just as you need more upper voices to make sure they’re heard over the lower voices in a choir, you need at least two violins per woodwind or brass instrument to achieve a balanced sound.

 But why do orchestras need two violin sections?

 While the first violin section normally has the melody or counter-melody, the second violin section tends to play a lower harmony.
 This works in the same way for the woodwind section – except the numbers are far fewer.

-Let’s use the oboe as an example.
-If you play first oboe, you are normally the only one playing the ‘first oboe’ part, and therefore the only one playing that line of music.
+Take the oboe, for instance: if you play first oboe, you’ll generally be the only one playing that particular line of music.
 But if you play first violin, you are one of ten playing that line.

 Simply put, there need to be enough violins to balance out the bright, penetrating sound of the oboe.